 Underneath, you will find a link to our weekly spellings and homework.
 Every Friday, you will be given your homework, times tables book, reading book and spelling book.
 Your books need handing in the following Thursday.
 We will also have our spelling test and times table tests on Thursday.

-This week, Niamh got the Individual Liberty Award!
+This week, on 30th November 2018, Dima got the Mutual Respect Award!

 Sycamore's Autumn 1 Adventure

 Our adventure began when we met Osmund and Hilda, who are brother and sister, and live in Anglo-Saxon England in 793AD.

 They offered to take us around their village and teach us all about their life.
 First however, we needed to fit in with the locals so using a computer programme we generated our own saxon names.
 Using clay we made name plates.

 We created a clay plaque with our Anglo Saxon name etched into it.....

 Next, we completed a Burn 2 Learn to find out some key facts about where the Anglo-Saxons came from and where they settled.

 Then we completed maps to show what we had found out .......